Jasperb3/FinanGPT/README.md

 python transform.py
 ```

+### ⚙️ FinanGPT v2 Orchestrator Mode

+- `.env.example` now sets `FINANGPT_V2_ANALYSIS=true`, so the new multi-step analysis pipeline is enabled by default for local development.
+- Use `--use-orchestrator` on `chat.py` or `query.py` (and the equivalent `finangpt.py chat/query` commands) to explicitly route a session through the orchestrator even if the env var is disabled.
+- The legacy path is still available for compatibility, but it now emits a `DeprecationWarning` so you know when the older flow is being exercised.
+- CI and production hosts can flip between modes simply by toggling `FINANGPT_V2_ANALYSIS`.

 ### 📂 Data Directory Layout & Retention

 - **Data dir**: All mutable artefacts live under `${FINANGPT_DATA_DIR:-./data}` (DuckDB, logs, charts, tmp, cache metrics, query history).
 Set `FINANGPT_DATA_DIR` before running commands if you want to relocate storage.